-The California Department of Transportation (Caltrans), as assigned by the Federal Highway Administration (FHWA), has prepared this Environmental Assessment (EA), which examines the potential environmental impacts of the alternatives being considered for the proposed project located in the City of San Bernardino, San Bernardino County, California.
+The California Department of Transportation (Caltrans), as assigned by the Federal Highway Administration (FHWA), has prepared this Environmental Assessment (EA) with Finding of No Significant Impact, which examines the potential environmental impacts of the alternatives being considered for the proposed project located in the City of San Bernardino, San Bernardino County, California.
 Caltrans is the lead agency under the National Environmental Policy Act (NEPA).
-The document tells you why the project is being proposed, what alternatives we have considered for the project, how the existing environment could be affected by the project, the potential impacts of each of the alternatives, and the proposed avoidance, minimization, and/or mitigation measures.
+The document tells you why the project is being proposed, what alternatives have been considered for the project, how the existing environment could be affected by the project, the potential impacts of each of the alternatives, and the proposed avoidance, minimization, and/or mitigation measures.
+The Environmental Assessment circulated to the public for 31 days between May 29, 2018 and June 29, 2018.
+As noted in Chapter 3 of this environmental document, comments were received during public circulation.
+Elsewhere throughout this document, a vertical line in the margin indicates a change made since the draft document circulation.
+Minor editorial changes and clarifications have not been so indicated.
+Additional copies of this document and the related technical studies are available for review at the Caltrans District 8 office located at 464 West 4th Street, San Bernardino.
+This document may also be downloaded at the following website: http://gosbcta.com/plansprojects/projects/mt-vernon/envi-docs/2018-eval/Mt Vernon EA Final 52218.pdf.